 On this occasion, it was a cloudless summer evening.
 The sun was close to setting.
-A rosy glow in the sky competed with a fading blue, reflecting in the water.
+A rosy glow in the sky competed with a fading blue, with both colours reflecting in the water.

 By the way, for anyone who may be interested, they used Dysart Harbour as a setting in the TV drama Outlander.
 Though I don’t suppose these particular boats featured.

 This original watercolour painting is available for sale, unframed.
 Terms and Conditions apply.

 The size is 14 x 21 inches, or 36 x 53 centimetres.

 The materials are Winsor & Newton Professional Watercolours on Daler & Rowney 140lb (300gsm) Langton Prestige Cold Pressed (Not) watercolour paper, which is a professional-quality paper.